MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_game_library/index.md

 ### dotnet CLI
 To add the game library project as a reference to the game project with the dotnet CLI:

-1. Open a new Command Prompt or Terminal window in the same directory as the *MonoGameSnake.csproj* C# project file
+1. Open a new Command Prompt or Terminal window in the same directory as the *MonoGameSnake.csproj* C# project file.
 2. Enter the command `dotnet add reference ../MonoGameLibrary/`.
 This will add the *MonoGameLibrary* reference to the *MonoGameSnake* game project.

 ## Clean Up